watzon/arachnid/README.md

 require "json"

 # Let's build a sitemap of crystal-lang.org
-# Links will be a hash of url to page title
+# Links will be a hash of url to resource title
 links = {} of String => String

 # Visit a particular host, in this case `crystal-lang.org`.
 This will